 Overview

-Imperva API Security bundles discovery, risk assessment, and runtime defense in a single platform.
-Compared to point solutions that require stitching together separate discovery, testing, and protection tools, Imperva covers the full API security lifecycle in one product.
+Imperva API Security bundles discovery, risk assessment, and runtime defense in a single platform, sitting in the broader API security tools landscape.
+Compared to point solutions that require stitching together separate discovery, testing, and protection tools, Imperva covers the full API security lifecycle in one product, and I have compared it head-to-head with Salt Security for buyers weighing the WAF-extension model against pure-play API behavioral runtime.

 The platform handles four stages: discovering all APIs (including shadow and zombie endpoints), classifying the data flowing through them, assessing schemas for security gaps, and blocking threats in real time.